opennode/waldur-core/docs/api/instance.rst

 Resizing an instance
 --------------------

-To resize an instance, submit a POST request to the instance's RPC url, specifying also UUID of a target flavor.
+To resize an instance, submit a POST request to the instance's RPC url, specifying URI of a target flavor.
 Example of a valid request: